-- E) That staff be directed to report back to Council before the end of Q1 2026 with a comprehensive business case study for a jointly-owned Municipal Service Board and MSC between the Region and Clarington for final approval to create both entities, including key recommendations on how the entities are proposed to be governed and managed, sources of capital to enable project implementation, available preliminary business case updates, key partnerships with third parties for project implementation and operations, as well as a detailed project implementation plan that shows how the infrastructure will be delivered in time for the high density development planned around the future Courtice GO Station. - F) That a copy of this report be forwarded to local area municipalities in Durham Region, GTHA upper-tier Regional Municipalities, the Association of Municipalities of Ontario (AMO), the Ontario Ministry of Municipal Affairs and Housing, the Ontario Ministry of Energy and Mines, Natural Resources Canada, the Durham Region Home Builders' Association (DRHBA), and the Federation of Canadian Municipalities (FCM) for their information.
+- E) That staff be directed to report back to Council before the end of Q1 2026 with a comprehensive business case study for a jointly-owned Municipal Service Board and MSC between the Region and Clarington for final approval to create both entities, including key recommendations on how the entities are proposed to be governed and managed, sources of capital to enable project implementation, available preliminary business case updates, key partnerships with third parties for project implementation plan that shows how the infrastructure will be delivered in time for the high density development planned around the future Courtice GO Station. - F) That a copy of this report be forwarded to local area municipalities in Durham Region, GTHA upper-tier Regional Municipalities, the Association of Municipalities of Ontario (AMO), the Ontario Ministry of Municipal Affairs and Housing, the Ontario Ministry of Energy and Mines, Natural Resources Canada, the Durham Region Home Builders' Association (DRHBA), and the Federation of Canadian Municipalities (FCM) for their information.